Ohio Home Buying • Cincinnati Real Estate • 2026 Guide

 Your financing contingency is your “this only works if…” clause.

 When we write a contract, I want your terms to reflect your real situation, not your wishful situation.
-In my video, I say it plainly: don’t write financing terms you can’t meet.
+Do not write financing terms you cannot meet.
 Write the contract for the worst-case scenario, and improve later if you can.

 • Conventional: Often lower long-term costs than FHA, but can be stricter to qualify for.

-• FHA / VA: May help buyers with different qualification needs (eligibility varies).
-(Use lender confirmation + local agent strategy.)
+• FHA / VA: May help buyers with different qualification needs, depending on eligibility and lender confirmation.

-You don’t need to “sound rich” on paper.
+You do not need to sound rich on paper.
 A strong offer is about clean terms, realistic deadlines, and smart protection, not pretending.

-If there’s one thing I’ll repeat forever: don’t skip inspection.
+If there is one thing I will repeat forever: do not skip inspection.

-Inspections help you uncover what you can’t see in a showing (structure, roof, sewer, radon, pests, depending on what you choose).
-This is where buyers avoid the “surprise repairs” that wreck budgets.
+Inspections help you uncover what you cannot see in a showing, whether that is structure, roof, sewer, radon, pests, or other issues depending on what you choose.
+This is where buyers avoid the surprise repairs that wreck budgets.

 Appraisal contingency is your protection if the lender’s value comes in low.
 If appraisal is below the agreed price, you may renegotiate, bring cash, or exit, depending on what the contract says.